 Before being added to our database, every 3DMark and PCMark score is validated to ensure that it is an accurate measure of the system's performance and has not been affected by other factors.

-Invalid results are usually unsuitable for making comparisons between hardware, are not shown on Futuremark leaderboards and cannot be used to enter the benchmarking contests we run from time to time.
+Invalid results are usually unsuitable for making comparisons between hardware and are not shown on Futuremark leaderboards.

 This page lists the most common reasons why scores get marked as invalid and helps you fix the problems that prevent you from submitting valid scores.

 Graphics driver is not approved